the-kenny/AdiumChatQuickLook/README.md

 # Adium Quicklook Generator #

 This is a Quicklook generator for Mac OS X 10.5 or later which enables users to show the contents of a Adium Chatlog in a quickview-window.
+(Space key in Finder.app)

-This repository contains my modifications to the importer originally developed by jhagman, found in the [adium trac](http://trac.adium.im/ticket/7250)
+This repository is an indirect fork from [dougharris](https://github.com/dougharris/AdiumChatQuickLook) with modifications by jhagman found in the [adium trac](http://trac.adium.im/ticket/7250)

-All credits belong to jhagman

 ## Installation ##